Dallas Cowboys: Jason Garrett years (2010–2019)

 The following week, the Cowboys traveled to Lambeau Field in Green Bay, Wisconsin to play the Green Bay Packers in the Divisional Round.
 Despite having a 14–7 halftime lead, the Cowboys fell to the Packers 26–21, thus ending their season.
-The season ended on an overturned call of a completed catch by Dez Bryant.
+The season ended on a controversial overturned call of a completed catch at the 1-yard line by Dez Bryant.
 The catch was challenged by the Packers, and the referees overturned the call because of the "Calvin Johnson rule".

 During the 2015 offseason the Cowboys allowed running back DeMarco Murray to become a free agent.
 Murray signed with the division rival Philadelphia Eagles.
 On July 15 wide receiver Dez Bryant signed a 5-year, $70 million contract.

 The Cowboys started the 2015 season at home against the New York Giants, in which Dallas won 27–26.
 Dez Bryant left the game early with a fractured bone in his foot.
 On the road against the Philadelphia Eagles, Romo suffered a broken left collarbone, the same one he injured in 2010, and Brandon Weeden replaced him.
 Dallas won 20–10 to begin the season 2–0, but then went on a seven-game losing streak.
 They finished the season 4–12 and last in their division.

 In 2016, after a preseason injury to Tony Romo, rookie quarterback Dak Prescott was slated as the starting quarterback, as Romo was expected to be out 6–8 weeks.
 In week 1 against the New York Giants, Dallas lost 20–19.
 After this loss, Dallas would go on an eleven-game winning streak.
 After much speculation leading to a potential quarterback controversy, Romo made an announcement that Prescott had earned the right to take over as the Cowboys starting quarterback.

 In game 10, Romo suited up for the first time in the season and was the backup quarterback.
 Dallas defeated the Baltimore Ravens to win their 9th straight game, breaking a franchise record of 8 straight games set in 1977.
 It also marked rookie running back Ezekiel Elliott breaking Tony Dorsett's single-season rushing record for a Cowboys rookie.
 Prescott also tied an NFL rookie record held by Russell Wilson and Dan Marino by throwing multiple touchdowns in 5 straight games.
 Dallas finished 13–3, tying their best 16-game regular-season record.
 While Dallas defeated the Green Bay Packers at Lambeau Field in week 6, the Packers would win at AT&T Stadium in the divisional round of the NFL playoffs on a last-second field goal, ending the Cowboys' season.